isimdilan/Template1FishingSite/README.md

 # Template1FishingSite
- You can use template by making simple changes and additions
+use template by making simple changes and additions

  Page